Naominm/teach2give-javascript/0x06-ES6/destructuring.md

 # Destructuring
-Destructuring is a convenient  way to extract values from arrays or objects or objects and assign variables in a single line.
+Destructuring is a convenient  way to extract values from arrays or objects and assign variables in a single line.

 ## Destructuring Arrays
 ```js